isakaaby/FYS4150-Project3/README.md

 Git for Project 3 in Computational Physics (FYS4150).

 ### Main overview
 In this project we have built a model for different solar systems using differential equations: forward Euler, Euler-Cromer and the Verlet method.
-The project description can be found [here:] (https://github.com/isakaaby/FYS4150-Project3/blob/master/Report/Project3.pdf)
+The project description can be found [here] (https://github.com/isakaaby/FYS4150-Project3/blob/master/Report/Project3.pdf)

 ### Code: Link and description of programs: